Skip to content

 print(cfg.max_retries)

-Subscribe to Live Updates
+Live Updates

 python

-live = await client.config.subscribe("user_service", UserServiceConfig)
+cfg = await client.config.get("user-service", UserServiceConfig)

 Change Listeners